trevorjhou/Homework-5-Neural-Networks-with-Keras/README.md

 to the hidden layers while keeping the Round 2 architecture.

 The purpose of this round was to penalize excessively large weights and encourage simpler model representations.
-Training and validation curves became more stable, and overfitting behavior was slightly reduced.
+Training and validation curves remained more stable and closely aligned throughout training.
 However, the overall performance gains remained relatively modest.

 ---

-### Step 5 — Round 4: Dropout + EarlyStopping
+## Step 5 — Round 4: Dropout + EarlyStopping

 In this round, I combined dropout regularization with EarlyStopping while keeping the deeper funnel architecture.